 Having been a wedding planner in my “past life”, I often think back to the last wedding that I “officially” planned.
 It was a super amazing wedding, for a super amazing couple.
 I always say that if I had continued to plan weddings, they and my second-to-last couple were my absolute “ideal couple”.
 They had their own vision and their own opinions about things, but they also trusted my opinion.
 More times than not, they asked me before making any decisions.
 And by the end of their wedding planning, they weren’t just a couple that I planned a wedding for- they were my friends.
 [See the end of this post to learn more about why I don’t plan weddings anymore.]

 – Planning Checklist & Schedule.
 Ah, what every bride has to have, right?
 I mean, you really can’t plan a wedding without knowing what has to be done right?
 Having a planner create a custom checklist and schedule for you- and remind you when it’s time to get crackin’ on the next task- is pretty awesome.
-Besides, they have planned a wedding before- you haven’t. ;)
+Plus, all the other checklists and schedules out there aren’t unique to YOU and YOUR wedding.
+Bonus: your planner has planned a wedding before- you haven’t. ;)

 – Budget.
 Yes, the dreaded word.
 A planner can most certainly help you create and stick to your budget.
 And when you want something that just might be completely unfeasible, your planner will tell you instead of letting you get your hopes up.